Trauma Expertise Matters.

-The Trauma Center at Cooper University Hospital is staffed 24 hours a day by in-house trauma surgeons, anesthesiologists, trauma nurses, on-call consultants and vital support services, including the blood bank, laboratory services and diagnostic radiology.
+The Trauma Center at Cooper University Hospital is the busiest in the region and is staffed 24 hours a day by in-house trauma surgeons, anesthesiologists, trauma nurses, on-call consultants and vital support services, including the blood bank, laboratory services and diagnostic radiology.

 Twenty-four hour staffing is vital for these critically injured patients as time is critical in assisting the patient during this time of need.
 Consultants of all disciplines are available 24 hours a day to provide optimal care for the injured patient.